-Or better said, check this 10 Money Saving Apps to Help You Spare $1000/Year article to help you save in all fields you are spending money.
+You can check this article – 10 Money Saving Apps to Help You Spare $1000/Year to help you save in all fields you are spending money.

-In order to create a new mentality towards savings you can make rules for yourself regarding the strict budget you will have for spending.
+In order to create a new mentality towards savings, you can make rules for yourself regarding the strict budget for spending.
 You can also put aside towards your loan at least $5-10 each month.